degauss-org/jfs_aggregated_data_report/README.md

 ### Open the Starter App

-1. In Docker Desktop, search for "Degauss/shiny_starter"

-    A. "Pull" the container
+1. In Docker Desktop, search for "Degauss/shiny_starter" and "Pull" the container

-2. Once the container is in your local Docker Desktop, find it and click "Run"

-    A. In the popup box, expand the options and in the space marked "Local Host", type in "3838" and click Run
+2. Once the container is in your local Docker Desktop, find it and click "Run".
+In the popup box, expand the options and in the space marked "Local Host", type in "3838" and click Run

 3. Navigate to the Containers page and in your line for the shiny_starter, click to button to open in browser